2024–25 AFC Champions League Two knockout stage: Format

 In the knockout stage, the 16 teams played a single-elimination tournament.
 Each tie was played on a home-and-away two-legged basis, except the final which was played as a single match.
 Extra time and penalty shoot-out would be used to decide the winners if necessary (Regulations Article 10).
 The order of matches (home vs away) would be determined at the draw, except for the final.
 The final venue was pre-determined on a rotation basis, with the match hosted by the team from the East Region.
 The draw for the knockout stage was held on 12 December 2024.

 Schedule

-The schedule of the competition is as follows.
+The schedule of the competition was as follows.